-A central theme in the life of the apostle Paul can be summed up in a phrase he used more than once: “The just shall live by faith.”
+A central theme in the life of Paul can be summed up in a phrase he used: “The just shall live by faith.”
 What does that mean?
 How do we live by faith today?

 In 2 Corinthians, the apostle Paul put together a list of the trials and hardships he had been through (2 Corinthians 11:23-27).
 As you read through this list of beatings with rods, being stoned, imprisoned, shipwrecked, and on and on, you can’t help but wonder how Paul was able to make it through all of these trials.
 In addition to all of this, he had the responsibility of managing the churches in the gentile world (verse 28).